cadengraf/EECS590/README.md

 # EECS590
-EECS is a reinforcement learning class

-This project is a reinforcement learning project for the EECS590 class.
-It is designed to train autonomous agents (drones/vehicles) to navigate through an environment.
+This project is a reinforcement learning project for EECS590 (Advanced Topic in Electrical Engineering and Computer Science).
+The project is designed to train autonomous agents (drones/vehicles) to navigate through an environment.

 To run the project first clone the repository by running the following command:
 ```